Skip to content

 'Contextual admissions' is a term used to describe the use of additional information, principally school performance data and socioeconomic markers, to provide context for individual applicants’ university applications and achievement, with the aim of better identifying an individual applicant’s potential and mitigating any social and educational disadvantage.

-Cardiff University is committed to widening access and ensuring that all those with the potential to succeed at this University can be considered, irrespective of background.
+Cardiff University is committed to widening participation and fair access and ensuring that all those with the potential to succeed at this University can be considered, irrespective of background.
 The use of contextual admissions is being introduced at Cardiff University to give admissions tutors a greater understanding of applicants' social backgrounds to provide a more complete overview of an applicant’s potential to succeed at Cardiff University in the context of barriers they may have encountered.

 The use of contextual data will benefit those students who have experienced socioeconomic disadvantage and/or adverse individual circumstance, including time spent in care.